isabelstoddart/data-structures/wa02/README.md

-#Code for weekly assignment 2 for data structures taken at Parsons School of Design
+# Code for weekly assignment 2 for data structures taken at Parsons School of Design

 I started this assignment by following the starter code, included below, and applying it to the html file I was scraping.

+## Starter Code
     // npm install cheerio

     var fs = require('fs');